Guidance

 4. Acceptance testing

-Acceptance tests must be completed before new ultrasound systems enter service into the local screening programme.
-These should include the following checks.
+Acceptance tests must be completed before new ultrasound systems enter use into the local screening service.
+These should include the following checks:

-1. The scanner will be checked for electrical safety by the medical physics department. and sticker attached to indicate when the next check is due.
+• The scanner will be checked for electrical safety by the medical physics department and sticker attached to indicate when the next check is due.

-5. A baseline sensitivity test should be performed by imaging dry in air as recommended by IPEM Report 102 and BMUS guidelines.
-Measurement of the depth of reverberation lines is a proxy for sensitivity.
-Harmonic imaging and compound imaging should be disabled for this test.
 A depth setting between 6cm and 8cm, dependent on the system, should be adequate to accommodate the reverberation pattern.
 This measurement is a baseline for subsequent tests.
-IPEM report 102 recommends that the acceptable range for future tests is ±distance to the next reverberation line.
+IPEM report 102 recommends that the acceptable range for future tests is ± distance to the next reverberation line.

-6. A record of the pre-sets and control settings used during testing and images must be retained for future testing and reference.
-Reports and documentation will be retained by the local screening programme.
+• A record of the pre-sets and control settings used during testing and images must be retained for future testing and reference to ensure that the same settings are used for QA of the equipment throughout its lifetime.
+Reports and documentation will be retained by the local screening service.

-7. It is recommended that all programmes have service contracts in place.
+• It is recommended that all local screening services have service contracts in place.
 Ideally these should provide preventative maintenance visits on an annual basis.

 5. Safety checks